usma1000/AR2017/README.md

 # CWRU Annual Report 2017 Site

 ## ToDo
-- Include atoms and molecules to sass and js.
+- Include atoms and molecules to sass and js as globs.
-- Move navmenu to the molecule file from page file.
 - Integrate PatternLab.
 - Integrate p5.